 Instructions

-- Mix buttermilk with oats in a medium bowl and leave to hydrate while preparing the rest.
+- Mix 1 ½ cups traditional rolled oats with 1 cup buttermilk in a medium bowl and leave to hydrate while preparing the rest.

-- Add the sugar and stir to combine.
+- Add ½ cup white or brown sugar to the oat and buttermilk mixture and stir to combine.

-- Add the wet ingredients to the dry ingredients and mix with a spatula or hand mixer, and only until just combined, don’t be tempted to beat it as it will result in tougher and less fluffy muffins.
+- Add the wet ingredients to the dry ingredients and stir with a spatula or hand mixer until just combined.
+Don’t be tempted to beat it as it will result in tougher and less fluffy muffins.

-- Fill the muffin tins or paper cups ¾ full, dividing the mixture as evenly as possible.
+- Fill the muffin tins or paper cups no more than ¾ full, dividing the mixture as evenly as possible.

 - Bake for 20-25 minutes, or until a tester comes out dry.